 Where to eat?

-There are more than 50 places in different categories where you can have breakfast, lunch and dinner.
-There are pizzerias, bars, cafe-bar and restaurant with quality food.
+There are more than 50 places of different categories where you can have breakfast, lunch and dinner.
+They have pizzerias, bars, cafe-bar, restaurants Peruvian food and others; They all serve quality food.

 View from Pincuylluna hill

 Ollantay… what?
 We know, it is difficult to pronounce, but repeat with us Oy-Yahn-tie-tahm-bo ; May be difficult at first, but once mastered it sounds pretty good.
 The locals simply say Ollanta.

 How to get the most out of my trip to Machu Picchu?

 Visit our tips section, this will help you get the most out of your trip and enjoy the most of your time in Cusco and Machu Picchu; But if you still have doubts, please contact us at email@example.com.

 “The platforms, the temples, the whole village actually defines how great we can be and do.
 It is very cute.
 Check it out for a while and if you can sleep there, it's cheaper than in Aguas Calientes.
 Look at the buildings in the mountains around, it's awesome“

 By Ticket Machu Picchu – Last Update, 25-04-2017